Zanclean flood: Event

-Whether the Zanclean flood occurred gradually or as a catastrophic event is controversial.
+Whether the Zanclean flood occurred gradually or as a catastrophic event is controversial, but it was instantaneous by geological standards.
 The magnitude of a catastrophic flood has been simulated by modelling.
 One single-dimensional model assumes a catastrophic flood of more than 10–100 sverdrup.
-Another estimate assumes that after the first breach of the sill, the flowing water eroded the threshold and formed the channel across the Gibraltar strait, increasing the flow of water which in turn increased the erosion until water levels rose enough in the Mediterranean to slow the flood.
+Another estimate assumes that after the first breach of the sill, the flowing water eroded the threshold and formed the channel across the Strait of Gibraltar, increasing the flow of water which in turn increased the erosion until water levels rose enough in the Mediterranean to slow the flood.